 In many instances, this is the last time the applicant will have an application before the United States immigration authorities so his or her file will be carefully reviewed, including his past applications before USCIS.
 Furthermore, USCIS may review events that are not in the applicant’s immigration file.
 Events that occurred before and after obtaining the green card can be examined.
 Because of the complexity of the process, it is highly recommended to consult with a citizenship attorney who is well versed with immigration matters before applying for naturalization, particularly if the applicant has ever been arrested.
 Mistakes in the naturalization application can lead to delays in the process, denials, and even revocation of the green card in the most extreme cases.

 Regardless, of where you live in the United States, South Florida immigration attorney Jorge Delgado can provide advice before you apply for naturalization and can represent you throughout the process.
+Contact us today to setup up a consultation at either our Naples Florida office, Davie Florida office or online.
+We also invite you to connect with us on social media.

 Under some circumstances, children (whether biological or adopted) can obtain the American citizenship through one or both of their parents’ naturalization.
 Children born outside the United States to at least one American parent might also be a U.S. citizen.
 The conditions have changed through the years so the date of birth is fundamental in determine if American citizenship was acquired at birth, If you believe you may have derived or acquired U.S. citizenship through a parent, contact South Florida immigration lawyer Jorge L. Delgado.
 An experienced attorney will determine if you have a valid claim to U.S. citizenship and may help you to obtain a Certificate of Citizenship and U.S. Passport.